felixjwong/covid19/README.md

 ### Modeling

 The model develops a modified SIR/SEIR model for modeling the effects of decreased mobility on the transmission dynamics of COVID-19.
-The model is run by a script, SIR.m.
+The model is simulated by a script, SIR.m.
 To run it, simply execute
 ```sh
 SIR
 ```